 The Sunroad outdoor sports watch is the perfect affordable A.B.C. watch if you don’t have a budget for Suunto Cores.
 You can’t expect advanced features and quality from this model, but the best hiking watch under $100 is well worth a look.

 After calibration, Sunroad’s compass mode works very well.
 Unlike Suunto Core, the compass works even while the backlight is active.
 The watch displays barometric pressure, graphs, and ambient barometric pressure for barometer mode.

 Like a compass, the barometer impresses.
 When you switch altimeter modes, the altitude is displayed in the middle, and the time is displayed on the top of the face.

 The Sunroad’s build quality is surprisingly dec for a budget A.B.C. watched.
 If you’re looking for an affordable Suunto Core alternative that costs 100 dollars, it’s worth it.

 7. Fanmis military multifunctional watch

 The Fanmis Military is a backpacking watch you can use anywhere.
 It can be used not only for various outdoor activities but also for style statements.

-The watch also adjusts the calendar automatically and is so light that you can take it anytime, anywhere.
+The watch adjusts the calendar automatically and is so light that you can take it anytime, anywhere.

 8. Casio GD100-1BCR G-Shock

-This is a powerful wrist piece with amazing features.
+This is a powerful wrist piece with unique features.
 A watch that can withstand water pressure up to 200 meters deep speaks for itself.
 When you’re on an intense hike, you probably don’t want to stop to press a little button.

-The buttons on this watch are huge.
-This makes the watch easy to use.
+The buttons on this watch are giant.
+This makes the look easy to use.
 An inverted digital display with a backlight lets you see the time where you can’t see it.

 The cool thing you can do with this watch is set the time for several cities worldwide.
 You can also set different alarms and have the date adjusted automatically.
 There is also a timer and stopwatch to record the time it took to reach the summit.

 9. Casio SGW100-1V twin sensor